Thinking of joining a study?

 Detailed Description:

-The study is designed to identify the patients with metastatic radioactive iodine (RAI) non-avid or non-responsive thyroid cancer RAI non-responsive Hurthle cell thyroid cancer (HTC), differentiated thyroid cancer (DTC) and metastatic medullary thyroid cancer (MTC), whose tumors are characterized by a high expression of somatostatin receptors type 2 (SSTR2) by a one-time experimental imaging using 68Gallium(68Ga)-DOTATATE Positron Emission Tomography/Computed Tomography (PET/CT) scan.
-Participants will also undergo standard of care imaging per ATA guidelines.
-Both the experimental 68Ga-DOTATATE PET/CT scan and the standard of care imaging will be performed within a 3 month timeframe.
-The main goal is to compare the prevalence of patients with metastatic RAI-non-avid or RAI-non-responsive thyroid cancer whose tumors are characterized by a high SSTR2 expression by imaging with 68Ga-DOTATATE PET/CT between three groups: (1) Group HTC - the molecularly and histologically unique subtype of differentiated thyroid cancer (DTC) - Hurthle cell thyroid cancer (HTC), (2) Group DTC - patients with remaining histological types of DTC, and (3) Group MTC -- patients with metastatic thyroid cancer of neuroendocrine origin - medullary thyroid cancer (MTC).
-The Second goal of this study is to analyze the associate between the 68Ga-DOTATATE uptake and molecular signature of thryoid cancer and tumor volume, and to create a repository of data for future research in thyroid cancer.
+Study Description: The study is designed to identify the patients with metastatic radioactive iodine (RAI) non-avid or non-responsive thyroid cancer, whose tumors are characterized by the high expression of somatostatin receptors type 2 (SSTR2) by imaging with 68Gallium(68Ga)-DOTATATE Positron Emission Tomography/Computed Tomography (PET/CT).
+Participants will undergo a one-time experimental imaging with 68Ga-DOTATATE PET/CT.
+This imaging will enable identification of patients with high maximum standard uptake value (SUVmax) of 68Ga-DOTATATE defined as SUVmax of \>15, as this SUVmax threshold has been associated with a good response to peptide receptor radionuclide therapy (PRRT) in pre-clinical and clinical models of SSTR2-positive tumors.
+PRRT will not be offered in this trial.
+Objectives: Primary Objective: To compare the prevalence of patients with metastatic RAI-non-avid or RAI-non-responsive thyroid cancer whose tumors are characterized by a high SSTR2 expression by imaging with 68Ga-DOTATATE PET/CT between three groups: * Group HTC--the molecularly and histologically unique subtype of differentiated thyroid cancer (DTC) - Hurthle cell thyroid cancer (HTC), * Group DTC--patients with remaining histological types of DTC, * Group MTC--patients with metastatic thyroid cancer of neuroendocrine origin - medullary thyroid cancer (MTC).
+Secondary Objectives: 1.
+To analyze the association between the 68Ga-DOTATATE uptake and molecular signature of thyroid cancer and tumor volume, 2. to create a repository of data for future research in thyroid cancer.
+Endpoints: Primary Endpoint: Prevalence of thyroid cancer patients characterized by a high SSTR2 expression in at least one metastatic lesions per patient documented by SUVmax of 68Ga-DOTATATEPET/CT of above 15 among patients with metastatic HTC, DTC and MTC.
+Secondary Endpoints: Associations between 68Ga-DOTATATE uptake as measured by SUVmax in up to 10 lesions per organ per patient and: 1.
+Somatic mutation status in primary tumors divided into BRAF-like, RAS-like, harboring mitochondrial DNA mutations and /or RET protooncogene mutation, 2.
+Tumor volume measured in cm3 per the ellipsoid formula p/6 length\*width\*depth.

 Study Type : INTERVENTIONAL